Class Descriptions

 Classes at Transfiguration Parish

-• Free parking on street or church parking lot.
+- Free parking on street.
 Please read the street parking signs

-• Wear comfortable clothing and remove your shoes or boots before entering the Yoga space.
+- Wear comfortable clothing and remove your shoes before entering the Yoga space.
+Yoga is practiced barefoot.

-• At your first class you’ll need to sign a waiver form.
+- At your first class, please arrive 15 minutes early.
+You’ll be asked to sign a waiver form.
 If you have any injuries or health issues, please let me know so that I can offer pose modifications

 YOGA CLASS ETIQUETTE

 Arrive early to prepare mind and body.
 Arrive with enough time to change, find a space and arrange your mat and props.
+10 to 15 minutes early is ideal.
 Keep conversations to a minimum.
 Your time before class should be spent in mindful breath, gentle stretching and internal focus—a late arrival means you miss out on these benefits.

 Unclutter the Yoga space.
 Personal belongings should be placed away from the yoga space, keeping just your class equipment or water nearby.
 Less clutter means less distraction and more space to move freely.